tomedunn/the-finished-book/_theory/xp-approximations/xp-approximations.md

 \end{eqnarray}
 -->

 This flat dependence on $$\AC + \AB$$ can also be observed for PCs by applying a similar technique to the various encounter difficulty XP thresholds found in the [encounter building rules](https://www.dndbeyond.com/sources/dnd/basic-rules-2014/building-combat-encounters#XPThresholdsbyCharacterLevel) from chapter 3 of the 2014 DMG, along with stats taken from my previous post [Baseline PC Stats]({{ site.data.page-links.baseline-player-character-stats.path }}).
+The "Very Deadly" difficulty corresponds to half the Adventuring Day XP budget.

 <figure id="fig:pc-accuracy-vs-acab">
     {% include_relative fig-pc-accuracy-vs-acab-small.html %}
     {% include_relative fig-pc-accuracy-vs-acab-large.html %}
     <figcaption>Plots player character XP thresholds from chapter 3 of the 2014 DMG, normalized to their adjusted total hit points and unmitigated damage per round, against the sum of their adjusted armor class and adjusted attack bonus.
-Player character stats were taken from <a href="{{ site.data.page-links.baseline-player-character-stats.path }}">Baseline PC Stats</a>.</figcaption>
+Player character stats were taken from <a href="{{ site.data.page-links.baseline-player-character-stats.path }}">Baseline PC Stats</a>.
+The "Very Deadly" difficulty corresponds to half the Adventuring Day XP budget.</figcaption>
 </figure>

 In order to understand the impact these results have on the game, in this post I look at how different approximations to the $$\XP$$ equation affect the accuracy of D&D's encounter building rules.

 # Measuring XP accuracy

-In order to assess the accuracy different XP calculation we need a way of comparing their predicted difficulties against the corresponding actual difficulties produced from actual combat encounters.
-In [XP and Encounter Balancing]({{ site.data.page-links.xp-and-encounter-balancing.path }}) the XP equation was derived from efforts to calculate how much total damage the enemy NPCs would deal to the PCs during a combat encounter on average $$(\D_{\NPCs}^{\,\total})$$ relative to the PCs' total hit points $$(\HP_{\PCs}^{\,\total}),$$
+In order to assess the accuracy different XP calculation, we need a way of comparing their predicted difficulties against the corresponding actual difficulties produced by combat encounters.
+In [XP and Encounter Balancing]({{ site.data.page-links.xp-and-encounter-balancing.path }}) the XP equation was derived from efforts to calculate the average total damage the enemy NPCs would deal to the PCs $$(\D_{\NPCs}^{\,\total})$$ relative to the PCs' total hit points $$(\HP_{\PCs}^{\,\total}),$$
 \begin{align}
     \d \equiv \frac{ \D_{\NPCs}^{\,\total} }{ \HP_{\PCs}^{\,\total} } \,.
     \label{eq:difficulty-definition}